mattheww/gomill/gomill_docs/competitions.rst

 up to you to make sure they agree with each other.

 Any :setting:`startup_gtp_commands` configured for a player will be sent before the :gtp:`!boardsize` and :gtp:`!clear_board` commands.
-Failure responses from these commands are ignored.
+Non-failure responses from these commands are ignored.

 Each game normally continues until both players pass in succession, or one player resigns.